 |Hobart and William Smith Colleges||BA||1989|

-Book.
-America is the Prison: Art and Politics in Prison in the 1970s.
-(Chapel Hall: University of North Carolina Press, 2010).
+America Is the Prison: Arts and Politics in Prison in the 1970s.
+(Chapel Hill: University of North Carolina Press, 2010).

-Book.
 The Greatest Menace: Organized Crime in Cold War America.
-(Amherst: University of Massachusetts Press, 2002).
+Culture, Politics, and the Cold War Series.
+(Amherst: University of Massachusetts Press, 2002; Paperback 2009).

 "Prison Writers and the Black Arts Movement," Chapter in New Thoughts on the Black Arts Movement.
 Lisa Gail Collins and Margo Crawford, eds.
 (New Brunswick: Rutgers University Press, 2006).